jorahty/intro/README.md

 1. Clone this repository to your local machine
 2. Write your program in a file named `git-101.py`
-3. If you want to test your program in a container identical to the one used by the autograder, start a container using the `reeselevine/cse113:latest` image and mount the local repository folder to the container. (_hint: the `-v` option_)
+3. To test your program inside a container identical to the one used by the autograder, start a new container using the `reeselevine/cse113:latest` image and mount the local repository folder to the container. (_Hint: the `-v` option_)
 4. Test your solution inside the container.
-For this test, use the command `python git-101.py < test-case.in`.
-Remember that you must be in the folder where your hw folder is mounted in the container
+For this assignment, use the command `python git-101.py < test-case.in`.
-5. For this assignment, you can test using the command `python git-101.py < test-case.in`
 6. Commit your changes
 7. After you commit, **if it is the first time you are submitting** the homework, create a `submit` branch using the command `git checkout -b submit`
 8. Within the new branch, you can push to Github with `git push origin submit`
 9. On Github, check the autograder results by clicking the **Actions** tab:

 ![](actions.png)